Skip to main content

 What Kind of Needles Are Used?

-Physical therapists wear gloves and personal protective equipment when dry needling.
-The used sterile needles are disposed of in a medical sharps collector.
+Physical therapists wear gloves and take multiple safety precautions when dry needling.
+The needles are disposed of in a medical sharps collector.

 Why Dry Needling?